-The awards ceremony will be held in the University Center Ballroom at 3:30 immediately following the conclusion of the Science Spectacular show.
-All efforts will be made to begin the awards ceremony as fast as possible after the final events have been completed.
+Music and Welcome in the University Center Ballroom at 4 pm.
+The awards ceremony will be as close to 4:15 pm as possible.
 This awards ceremony will move quickly to accommodate the large number of teams and awards being handed out, with a goal to get teams on the road as fast as possible.

 Pictures of medal winners will be taken away from the ceremony to allow for a quicker transition between events.
 The new version of Avogadro has a presentation system integrated to allow for immediate presentation of results.
 We will work hard to quickly and accurately conduct the awards ceremony, while still creating a memorable experience for all students involved.